Look: Islamic New Year crescent moon spotted in UAE skies

 In Jordan, the crescent was spotted and photographed by Dr. Anas Sawalha, in the city of Irbid at 9.48am UAE time.
 The distance of the moon from the sun is 7.7 degrees.

-The crescent of the month of Muharram was not possible last night (July 17, 2023).
-It will also be difficult to spot the crescent tonight (July 18, 2023), with the naked eye in Asia and most of Africa.
+It will be difficult to spot the crescent tonight (July 18, 2023) with the naked eye, in Asia and most of Africa.
 According to Astronomy Centre, a telescope will be required to spot the moon in several countries.

+The below map shows where the crescent can be seen today.
+The areas marked in red will not be able to spot the crescent.
+The unmarked areas on the map will require a telescope to see the moon.
+Areas marked in pink may be able to spot the moon, however, areas marked green will be able to sight the crescent with the naked eye.
+It is unknown if the area marked in blue will be able to spot the crescent.

 Muharram 1 marks the start of the Islamic new year (1445H).
 The Islamic calendar is based on lunar cycles, unlike the Gregorian calendar.